truedat101/jumbosocket/README.md

 * Node.js - Ry for creating a node we can use
 * node_chat - Ry and inspiration from fu.js -> js.js
 * socket.io - Guillermo Rauch
-* nlogger - ?
-Need the name
+* Javascript - Brendan Eich